FederatedAI/FATE/cluster-deploy/README.md

 EOF
 ```

-### 4.5.2 eggroll system configuration file modification
+#### 4.5.2 eggroll system configuration file modification

-This configuration file rollsite, clustermanager, and nodemanager are shared, and multiple hosts on each party are consistent, and the content needs to be modified:
+This configuration file are shared among rollsite, clustermanager, and nodemanager, and configuration across multiple hosts on each party should be consistent.
+Content needs to be modified:

 - Database driver, the database corresponds to the connection IP, port, user name and password used by the party.
-The port is usually the default.
+Usually the default value for the port should suffice.

   eggroll.resourcemanager.clustermanager.jdbc.driver.class.name